 Ways and means

-Before you start data recovery from your XFS NAS and, if necessary, reconstruction of embedded RAID, you should know RAID parameters and the order of RAID drives.
+Before you start recovering data from your XFS NAS and, if necessary, the reconstruction of embedded RAID, you should know RAID parameters and the order of RAID drives.

-The best means for drives order identification is analysis of RAID drives content using known data fragments at data partition starts.
+The best means to identify the drive order is the analysis of RAID drive content using known data fragments at data partition starts.
 CI Hex Viewer offers the most effective means and techniques for content analysis.
 At the same time, some powerful data recovery applications offer easier ways to identify RAID parameters – automatic RAID detection.

-As NAS storages don't provide direct logical access to their file systems, and XFS NASes are not an exclusion, you should begin with storage disassembling and connecting its drives to a recovery PC.
-Please read for instructions.
+s NAS storages don't provide direct logical access to their file systems and XFS NASes are not an exclusion, you should begin with storage disassembling and connecting its drives to a recovery PC.
+Please read for the instructions.

 Automatic RAID detection

-XFS-based NASes usually apply MD (Multiple Devices) software RAID configurations.
-Such RAID configurations are created with well-known 'mdadm' utility and are capable of describing linear (JBOD), multipath, RAID 0 (stripe), RAID 1 (mirror), RAID 5 and RAID 6 configurations.
+XFS-based NASes usually apply Multiple Devices (MD) software RAID configurations.
+Such RAID configurations are created with well-known mdadm utility and are capable of describing linear (JBOD), multipath, RAID0 (stripe), RAID1 (mirror), RAID5 and RAID6 configurations.
 This utility creates pseudo-partitions with metadata information sufficient to build RAID automatically.

-SysDev Laboratories advise their UFS Explorer software as powerful utilities supporting automatic detection, reconstruction and data recovery from software RAID configurations.
-UFS Explorer RAID Recovery was specially designed to work with complex RAID systems.
-UFS Explorer Professional Recovery offers professional approach to data recovery process.
-This software has embedded tools for RAID recovery.
+SysDev Laboratories advise their UFS Explorer software as powerful utilities which support automatic detection, reconstruction and data recovery from software RAID configurations.
+UFS Explorer RAID Recovery was specially developed to work with complex RAID systems.
+UFS Explorer Professional Recovery offers a professional approach to data recovery.
+This software features embedded tools for RAID recovery.
 Other UFS Explorer products work with RAID systems via plug-in modules.
 For more detailed information, please, go to .

-We advise UFS Explorer RAID Recovery for your NAS as a software specially designed to work with RAID configurations.
+We advise UFS Explorer RAID Recovery for your NAS as the software specially created to work with RAID configurations.